If you allow your children to indulge too much, you have the permissive parenting style, also known as indulgent parenting.

 Neglectful parents believe that parental interference will deter their children’s growth; so, they prefer not to get involved in their children’s lives.

 Imagine Vernon and Petunia Dursley from Harry Potter who treats their son, Dudley, like a king.

 Vernon and Petunia are the perfect examples of indulgent parents.

 Permissive parents are warm, nurturing, and loving.
 They’d be the first to jump in as soon as the child cries and quickly give in to any of their child’s needs.

-Permissive parents rarely say ‘no’ to their child because they want their child to be happy all the time.
+Permissive parents rarely say ‘no’ to their children because they want their children to be happy all the time.
 One of the biggest reasons is to avoid conflict with the child.

 Permissive parents are also lenient.

 They don’t set standards of behavior, and if they do, those few standards are not applied consistently.